 A comparison of two chronic current account deficit countries for most of the time since 1980, the United States and the United Kingdom, with two persistent surplus countries, Japan and Germany, can highlight our story.
-The latter two countries have a high level of financial development by the conventional measure of the credit to the private sector as a share of GDP.
+The latter two countries have a high level of financial development by the conventional measure of the credit to the private sector as a share of gross domestic product (GDP).
 However, their financial systems are more bank-based than those of the United States and United Kingdom.
-During the period of 1990 to 2008, the average national saving rates of Japan and Germany were 29.02% and 21.38% respectively, while the rates of the United States and United Kingdom were 15.09% and 14.95%, respectively.
+During the period of 1990 to 2008, the average national saving rates of Japan and Germany were 29.02 percent and 21.38 percent respectively, while the rates of the United States and United Kingdom were 15.09 percent and 14.95 percent,1 respectively.
 A closer look at the sectoral distribution of national savings shows that this difference was mainly brought about by the differences in corporate savings.
 Household saving rate (household savings divided by household disposable income) was relatively stable in Germany and the United States in the period.
-It even dropped in Japan, and became lower than that of the United States by 2008.
-In contrast, Germany and Japan's corporate savings as a share of GDP surged from 8.75% and 13.33% in 1998 to 11.36% and 17.84% in 2007, respectively, while the corresponding figures for the US and UK were relatively stable, 7.52% and 11.08% in 1998, and 6.53% and 11.91% in 2007, respectively.
-In addition, government savings as a share of GDP in all the four countries almost followed the same trend, fluctuating in the range between -4% and 3% during the period 1996-2007.
-Therefore, corporate savings might have played a prominent role to differentiate the US and UK from Germany and Japan.
-Furthermore, Japan and
+It even dropped in Japan,2 and became lower than that of the United States by 2008.
+In contrast, Germany and Japan's corporate savings3 as a share of GDP surged from 8.75 percent and 13.33 percent in 1998 to 11.36 percent and 17.84 percent in 2007, respectively, while the corresponding figures for the United States and the United Kingdom were relatively stable, 7.52 percent and 11.08 percent in 1998, and 6.53 percent and 11.91 percent in 2007, respectively.
+In addition, government savings as a share of GDP in all the four countries almost followed the same trend, fluctuating in the range between -4percent and 3 percent during the period 1996-2007.
+Therefore, corporate savings might have played a prominent role to differentiate the United States and the United Kingdom from Germany and Japan.
+Furthermore, Japan and Germany's average investment rates were also higher than those of the other two countries.
+Hence, their current account surpluses came mainly from high corporate savings rather than low

-&lt;sup>1 The ratios are calculated from World Bank's World Development Index.
-The ratio for Germany in 1996 was 10.55%, while in 2009 the figure was 11.13%.
-United States' corresponding ratio was 5.12% in 1996 and 6.19% in 2009.
-For Japan, the ratio plunged from 11.4% in 1996 to 2.29% in 2008.
+1 The ratios are calculated from World Bank's World Development Index.

+$^{^2}$ The ratio for Germany in 1996 was 10.55 percent, whereas in 2009 the figure was 11.13 percent.
+The corresponding ratio for the United States was 5.12 percent in 1996 and 6.19 percent in 2009.
+For Japan, the ratio plunged from 11.4 percent in 1996 to 2.29 percent in 2008.

-&lt;sup>3 Corporate savings are calculated as: gross value added - compensation of employees - taxes less subsidies on production - net interest paid - dividend paid - direct taxes paid + net property income received + net other current transfers received, according to OECD (2007).
+3 Corporate savings are calculated as such: gross value added - compensation of employees - taxes less subsidies on production - net interest paid - dividend paid - direct taxes paid + net property income received + net other current transfers received, according to the Organization for Economic Co-operation and Development (OECD 2007).